 Literally meaning “Food of the Gods”, Theobroma Cacao has been around for so long that historians are not sure when the domestication of this delicious bean actually began.
 It is a part of the Mayan Creation Myth and is revered in South America as being of divine origin.

 Traditional uses are many and range from reducing fever to improving heart strength, treatment of kidney disorders and to increase appetite.
 It was thought to be nourishing, digestion improving, life lengthening and health preserving.
 Leaves from the flower were even used to treat skin problems such as burns and stomach complaints.

 How much of me should you take?
 As much as you like - Cacao has a slightly bitter taste on its own but if mixed with something sweet such as a Banana, Bee Pollen or Goji Berries the unmistakable taste of strong dark chocolate begins to reveal itself.

 Sprinkle onto cereal, yogurts, deserts, blend into a smoothie or simply nibble on the nibs.

-Raw Cacao contains over 300 identifiable chemical compounds, and is high in magnesium, iron, chromium, tryptophan, and antioxidants.
-It also contains PEA and anandamide, Dopamine and serotonin.
+Cacao contains over 300 identifiable chemical compounds, and is high in magnesium, iron, potassium, phosphorus, zinc, copper, manganese, chromium, tryptophan, phytochemicals and antioxidants.